Skip To Content

 If you do not want to apply color correction or seamlines, use the Custom output wizard, which allows you to disable various steps (or run only one step) if desired.

 The image collection in the Contents pane is a mosaic dataset, the optimum data structure in ArcGIS for managing and processing imagery.
-It allows the user to review the full content of the source imagery.
+It allows you to review the full content of the source imagery.

 The mosaic dataset will orthorectify images on the fly, but the accuracy and visual appearance may not be optimized until block adjustment has been performed and a suitable DTM is used within the mosaic dataset.